 Once upon a time electric cars were either compact commuters that screamed "tree hugger" or slick luxury models that cost more than six figures.
 But those days are over.

-There are now over 40 different EV and plug-in hybrid models available in the U.S., with more to come.
-Models now range from button-cute all-electric Smart Fortwo cars to hybrid Chrysler Pacifica minivans to pickup trucks with electric assist.
-So, for the first time, there's real competition in electrification.
+We're now into the third generation of some models, and we're even seeing the demise of some electrics, like the groundbreaking plug-in Chevy Volt.
+Today, there are dozens of different EV and plug-in hybrid models available in the U.S., with plenty of startups on the horizon.
+Models range from button-cute all-electric coupes cars to hybrid Chrysler Pacifica minivans to pickup trucks with electric assist.
+So, now there's real competition in electrification.

-Here are the best-of-breed EV and plug-in hybrids, from least to most expensive.
+Here are the best-of-breed EV, plug-in and hybrid electrics, from least to most expensive.

 A harbinger of automotive designs to come, the Ioniq was conceived from the start as a car that would accommodate several different electrified power trains, with a view to an autonomous future.
 The Ioniq comes in three versions: as a pure electric-only car, as a hybrid (gas with battery assist) and as a forthcoming plug-in hybrid (electric only or gas plus electric).